matos-nelson/vendor-service/README.md

 - DB_URL: Url for database
 - ISSUER_PROJECT_ID: ID for issuing tokens

+## Auth
+This service requires a jwt to be passed in requests that require auth.
+The header to be used is defined in application.properties.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: